alexyuly/chil/README.md

 ### Connections

-Connections form the links between I/O streams.
-Each component is responsible for defining all of the connections that start from each of its own inputs and each of its children's outputs.
-This means that a component is not allowed to define a connection that starts from one of its children's inputs, or from its own output.
+Connections form the links between I/O streams within a branch component.
+A branch is responsible for defining all of the connections that start from each of its own inputs and each of its children's outputs.
+This means that a branch is not allowed to define a connection that starts from one of its children's inputs, or from its own output.
 This helps make reasoning about connections predictable, because the definition of any given connection has only one possible location.

 `Hello World.yml` has just one connection, starting from its own input named `action`, and connecting to the `action` input of its child named `echo`: